SegFaulty/RestInCloud/src/Ric/Dumper/README.md

 ## global options

-`--prefix` or `--passFile` will added to source and target files but will not add to restored resources (dir, file)
+`--prefix` will added to source and target files but will not add to restored resources (dir, file)